 How many minutes of physical activity do you get each day?
 If it’s less than 30 minutes, you’re not alone.
 According to the CDC (Centers for Disease Control and Prevention), only 1 in 5 adults meet the Physical Activity Guidelines for Americans, which includes 150 minutes a week of moderate-intensity aerobic activity.1

 We know physical activity is beneficial for our health, so why aren’t we getting more of it?
 In today’s fast-paced world, most people don’t have the time to fit as much regular physical activity into their busy schedules as they’d like.
 However, that doesn’t mean you can’t find simple ways to incorporate more movement into your routine.
 Did you know that non-exercise activity (no sweating required!) can burn up to an additional 350 extra calories per day?2

 We’ve compiled a list of 5 simple and creative ways to sneak more activity into your everyday routine:

 Every step counts, so why not park a little farther away from your destination?
 This will allow you to get some quality steps in, and as a bonus, you’ll be able to enjoy a little more time outside.
 Plus, it can alleviate any stress you may have about finding the closest available parking spot.

-Though it might be tempting to use the closest bathroom at the office, making the time to walk to the other end of the building can accumulate more steps than you’d imagine.
+Though it might be tempting to use the closest bathroom at the office (even if it's your home-office), making the time to walk to the other end of the building - or your house - can accumulate more steps than you’d imagine.
 Take it a step further, use a bathroom that is up or down a flight of stairs.